 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Hesai, Vertex Energy and Nutanix and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Hesai Group (NASDAQ: HSAI), Vertex Energy, Inc. (NASDAQ: VTNR), and Nutanix, Inc. (NASDAQ: NTNX).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Hesai Group HSAI, Vertex Energy, Inc. VTNR, and Nutanix, Inc. NTNX.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: In connection with Hesai Group's February 2023 IPO